What are major requirements?

 What is a concentration?
 How do I select one?

-A concentration is required for all LIBS majors.
-You must complete 18-22 units in an approved concentration.
-To select a concentration, complete the "Declaration or Change of Degree Objective" form.
-Forms are available at most academic departments, including the Liberal Studies Department and the Enrollment Services Office.
-Form is also available online at http://www.csustan.edu/admissions/forms_publications.html.
-Return your completed form to the Liberal Studies Department for the necessary signatures.
+A concentration is an in-depth study of a focused area and is required for all LIBS majors.
+You can declare your concentration using the STANPlanner tool in mycsustan (first time only) or complete the "Declaration or Change of Degree Objective" form, available in the Liberal Studies Department or online at http://www.csustan.edu/enrollment-services/forms.
+Submit your completed form to the Liberal Studies Department for the necessary signatures.
 The Liberal Studies Department will forward your form to Enrollment Services for processing.
-A copy of your file will be generated at that time (by Enrollment Services) and sent to your "new" concentration department.

 Who is my concentration advisor?

-There are over 20 concentrations available.
+There are 26 concentrations available.
 Each concentration advisor handles advising differently.
+Some require appointments, while others operate on a walk in basis.
 Please call your specific department for more information.
-Some require appointments, while others operate on a walk in basis.

 How do I change my concentration or major?